Artichoke Benefits, Nutrition Facts and How to Cook Artichokes

 By

-Artichokes should be a part of a healthy diet for many reasons.
 What are the benefits of eating artichokes?
-Believe it or not, artichokes are one of the top vegetables in terms of total antioxidant content — not to mention artichoke nutrition is high in vitamin C, A, K and more.
+Believe it or not, artichokes are one of the top vegetables in terms of total antioxidant content, not to mention artichoke nutrition is high in vitamin C, A, K and more.

-Artichoke extract supplements — which provide a concentrated dose of the veggie’s protective compounds, including chlorogenic acid, cynarin, luteolin and cymaroside — have also been shown to have cholesterol-lowering and disease-fighting effects.
+Artichoke extract supplements, which provide a concentrated dose of the veggie’s protective compounds, including chlorogenic acid, cynarin, luteolin and cymaroside, have also been shown to have cholesterol-lowering and disease-fighting effects.

 Due to its high fiber quantity and phytonutrients, artichoke nutrition has a strong tie to preventing serious conditions, such as heart disease and cancer, as well as having positive effects on liver and digestive health.
-To top it off, artichokes also great taste and are versatile in recipes too, including both low-carb and keto recipes if you’re watching your carb consumption.

-What Is an Artichoke?
+What is an artichoke?

 Did you know that there are actually about 140 different artichoke varieties in existence?
 Of these 140, only about 40 are grown commercially to be sold as food.